-Union County Elementary School principal Patricia Cook was diagnosed with breast cancer in September of 2017.
+When Union County Elementary School principal Patricia Cook was diagnosed with breast cancer, there were people sick all around here.

 “I got sick right at the height of the flu epidemic,” Cook said.
 “I had to be in isolation from my kids, and it was just such a hard thing to do.”

 Cook endured three separate surgeries for her condition, as well as radiation and chemotherapy.
 She also fought off a bad infection.

 On her last day of chemotherapy, her school decided they needed to do something special to support her.

 So as Cook left in a car for her appointment, with pink balloons streaming out of the windows, more than 600 of her beloved students lined the road to cheer her on.

 At the end of her path was a pink-and-purple banner promising recovery for the car to drive through like the finish line of a race.

 It was such an incredible sight, and a powerful show of support for the beloved principal.

 What a wonderful way to finish treatment!

 Watch the short video below to see this brave woman’s heartwarming send-off!Whizzco